spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-appservice-irc.md

 See the project's [documentation](https://github.com/TeDomum/matrix-appservice-irc/blob/master/HOWTO.md) to learn what it does and why it might be useful to you.

+The Appservice IRC bridge configuration using Ansible will require that you have `python-pyOpenSSL` installed on your local machine.

 You'll need to use the following playbook configuration:

 ```yaml